homebodygym/homebodygym/pages/wallets/wallets.md

 Overall, TREZOR is a great wallet, especially for the low price.
 For a mere $55, TREZOR is a great way to securely store your Bitcoin.

 [Read our Review](https://amzn.to/2HalWD1){: target="_blank" .btn-middle}

+## Why Should You Buy a Hardware Wallet?

+We highly recommend purchasing a hardware wallet to ensure the highest level of security for your crypto portfolio.

+Hardware wallets provide a host of benefits, including:

+1. Your private keys are never exposed to your computer – you can connect them to a PC that has been infected with malware without worrying about revealing any sensitive information

+2. The wallet requires you to confirm a transaction on your device, rather than your computer.
+This prevents someone from remotely stealing your tokens.

+3. Hardware wallets are encrypted with a pin number – in most cases, they require a 24 word recovery phrase to gain access to their contents

+4. Most companies' software that produce hardware wallets use open source code.
+This means users can validate the wallet's integrity

+## Software Wallets